Hiking With Diabetes: 5 Key Health Benefits!

 Hiking is good for physical and mental health — and can also be a great way to help prevent and manage Type 2 diabetes.
 In fact, incorporating some hiking into your lifestyle is uniquely beneficial given the events of 2020.

-So, in honor of National Hiking Day, here are key health benefits and hiking tips for Type 2’s:
+Here are key health benefits and hiking tips for Type 2’s:

 #1 - Helps Promote Weight Management